ljpengelen/immutable-python-objects/post.md

     def translate(self, dx, dy):
         return Point(self.x + dx, self.y + dy)
 ```

+It's a class for points in two-dimensional space.
+When you call the `scale` or `translate` method, a new point is returned.
+This variant of the class extends a named tuple `_Point` consisting of two fields named `x` and `y`.

 When you try to mutate an instance of this class, you'll be greeted with an `AttributeError`: